Chest pain-are you having a Heart Attack? or is it something else?

 Just as in pleuritis, there is a condition where the air gets trapped in between the pleura.
 This occurs suddenly with severe pain.
-The lungs on that side collapse and the patient become breathless.
-This patient needs urgent admission in hospital for removal of the trapped air.
+The lungs on that side collapse and the patient becomes breathless.
+This patient needs urgent admission to the hospital for the removal of the trapped air.

-Just as in the lungs, the human heart is covered by 2 layers called the pericardium.
-When there is inflammation of the pericardium, it is called Pericarditis.
+The human heart has a protective cover called the pericardium.
+It has 2 layers.
+When there is inflammation of the pericardium due to infection or in a heart attack, it is called Pericarditis.
 As the heart is pumping blood non- stop, there is rubbing of the 2 layers of the pericardium leading to a pain similar to a heart attack.
 There will be ECG changes also.
-Treatment is by getting admitted in a hospital under a cardiologist.
+Treatment is by getting admitted to a hospital under a cardiologist.

 The Angina Pectoris

 This is the most common chest pain of the heart which is a precursor to the heart attack.
 This pain occurs due to the insufficiency of blood supply to the heart muscle due to a block developing in the coronary [heart] arteries, which supply oxygen to the heart muscle.
 The pain occurs mostly on exertion and reduces on resting.
 Accordingly, there are two types of angina pains, viz., A] Stable angina; B] Unstable angina.

 In Stable angina, the chest pain disappears on resting but in Unstable angina, the pain persists even at rest.
 Your doctor might give you a nitroglycerine tablet to be kept under the tongue, which dilates the arteries and improves blood supply to the heart muscle.